yusufavci99/CS461-AI-Crossword-Clue-Gen/README.md

 * **Tkinter**

-Used to create a simple GUI.
+Used to create a GUI.
 * **Selenium**

 Used to get the puzzle from the nyt mini website.